StephonT/DevOps1/README.md

 Let’s go step by step 👇

 # 🧩 Step 1 — Install the AWS CLI
 Terraform needs AWS credentials, and the easiest, most secure way to handle them is through the AWS CLI.
-I am using linux, so I googled "install awscli on linux" and came across this documentation >> [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) → For installing AWS CLI.
+I am using linux, so I googled "install awscli on linux" and came across this documentation >> [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)